-Prerequisites: Select one: AHR 111, ELC 111, ELC 131
+Prerequisites: Select one: AHR 111 or ELC 111

 This course covers the fundamentals of instrumentation used in industry.
 Emphasis is placed on electric, electronic, and pneumatic instruments.
 Upon completion, students should be able to design, install, maintain, and calibrate instrumentation.